Minecraft Gamerules Guide - All Game Rules Explained

-Accessing gamerules
+Accessing Gamerules

-In Bedrock Edition, only a few options appear in the world settings.
+On Bedrock Edition, only a few options appear in the world settings.
 Most rules require the use of the in-game command.

-Using the command
+Using the Command

 /gamerule <rule> <value>

-Accepted values are either true/false for binary options, or an integer for numerical parameters.
+Accepted values are either true/false for binary options or an integer for numerical parameters.
 Typing only /gamerule <rule> displays the currently active value.

 Some concrete examples: